project-sunbird/project-sunbird.github.io/pages/features-documentation/userprofile.md

 To create or update your profile:

-1. Sign up and sign in  on the platform
+1. Sign up and sign in  on the platform.
 2. Click Profile tab on the header

 {% image src='/pages/faqs/images/prfilpg.png' full center alt='Profile Page' %}